nandinijajulav/InterviewPreparation/Cucumber.md

     assertFalse(appointmentService.isAppointmentListed(patientName, doctor, appointmentDate));
 }

+Passing data from one step to another in Cucumber can be done using various techniques, depending on the language and framework you're working with.
+One common approach is to use instance variables within the step definition class or context classes to store data that can be accessed by subsequent steps.

+Feature: Patient Management

+  Scenario: Create and verify patient record

+    When I create a new patient with name "John Doe" and age "30"

+    Then I should see the patient record with name "John Doe" and age "30"

+@When("I create a new patient with name {string} and age {int}")

+    public void createNewPatient(String name, int age) {

+        // Code to create a new patient

+        this.patientName = name;  // Store data to be used in the next step

+        this.patientAge = age;

+        // Assume that there is a service or method to create a patient patientService.createPatient(name, age);
+    }

+Instance Variables: Data can be stored in instance variables of the step definition class and accessed by subsequent steps.

+Context Classes: In larger projects, you might use a context or state class to hold the data across steps, especially when dealing with more complex data or multiple feature files.

+A context class typically holds all the data that needs to be shared among the steps in a scenario.
+Each scenario has its own instance of the context class, ensuring that data is isolated between scenarios, which avoids side effects and allows for parallel execution.

+Step 1: Create a Context Class

+Step 2: Modify the Step Definitions to Use the Context Class

+Step 3: Configure Dependency Injection

+TestContext.java:

+public class TestContext {
+    private Patient patient;
+    private Appointment appointment;

+    public Patient getPatient() {
+        return patient;
+    }

+    public void setPatient(Patient patient) {
+        this.patient = patient;
+    }

+    public Appointment getAppointment() {
+        return appointment;
+    }

+    public void setAppointment(Appointment appointment) {
+        this.appointment = appointment;
+    }
+}

+public class PatientSteps {

+    private TestContext context;

+    public PatientSteps(TestContext context) {
+        this.context = context;
+    }

 Question: How do you use tags in Cucumber, and how would you run a specific set of tests using tags?